ITISFoundation/osparc-manual/docs/setting_up___running_a_study/loading_data/submitting___retrieving_files.md

 # Submitting & Retrieving Files

 Some services will provide you with output files.
 To access these files, double click on the service which supplies output.
 This will now show the Node files folder as well as the My Data folder.
-You may download these files locally.

 ![Screenshot 2019-07-18 at 22 35 57](https://user-images.githubusercontent.com/32800795/61490099-7261ec80-a9ac-11e9-8e96-457e1c536eeb.png)